-This was an applied predictive correlational study aimed at predicting domestic violence among primary infertile women based on psychological variables, including cognitive selfassessment, sexual assertiveness, and perceived social support.
-The data collection process extended over six months, from September 2022 to February 2023, due to the dispersion of the target population.
-The study was conducted in two selected infertility clinics under the sponsorship of the Infertility Research Center of Urmia University of Medical Sciences, located in Urmia city, Northwest, Iran.
+This was an applied predictive correlational study aimed at predicting domestic violence among primary infertile women based on psychological variables, including cognitive self-assessment, sexual assertiveness, and perceived social support.
+The data collection process spanned six months, from September 2022 to February 2023, due to the dispersion of the target population.

+The study was conducted in two selected infertility clinics under the auspices of the Infertility Research Center of Urmia University of Medical Sciences, located in Urmia city.
+Before data collection, comprehensive permissions were obtained from the relevant institutional authorities and ethics committees to ensure compliance with ethical standards.
 These centers, selected for their specialization in infertility care and easy access to the target population, facilitated the identification and recruitment of eligible participants.
-Their collaboration ensured the study feasibility and its adherence to protocols, providing a suitable environment for collecting reliable data while maintaining confidentiality and respecting participants' rights.
+Their collaboration ensured the study's feasibility and adherence to protocols, providing a suitable environment for collecting reliable data while maintaining confidentiality and respecting participants' rights.

 The statistical population consisted of all primary infertile women attending these centers, diagnosed with infertility (failure to become pregnant after at least 12 months of unprotected intercourse), aged 18-49 years, married, and literate.

 Exclusion criteria included unwillingness to participate, presence of psychiatric disorders, or any medical condition that could interfere with the study variables (24-27).